On the Structural Dimension of Sliced Inverse Regression: Minimax optimal rates with diverging

 holds wherever $d^2\left( \log(nd)+ d \right)+s \log(p/s)+ds<C_1n\lambda< C_1e^{s}.$ \end{theorem}

-In order to obtain the upper bound in Theorem \ref{thm:risk:sparse:upper:d}, we introduce an aggregation estimator following the idea in \cite{cai2013sparse} and \cite{lin2021optimality}.
-This estimator is constructed by sample splitting and aggregation.
-For simplicity, assume that there are $n=2Hc$ samples for some positive integer $c$ and these samples are divided into two equal-sized sets.
-We denote by $\bLambda^{(i)}_{H}(i=1,2)$ the SIR estimates of $\bLambda=\Cov(\bbE[\vX|Y])$ using the $i$-th set of samples.
-Similarly, denote by $\wh\bS^{(1)}$ the sample covariance matrix based on the first set of samples.
-Let $\mathcal{L}( s)$ be the set of all subsets of $[p]$ with size $s$.
+In order to obtain the upper bound in Theorem \ref{thm:risk:sparse:upper:d}, we introduce an aggregation estimator following the ideas in \cite{cai2013sparse} and \cite{lin2021optimality}.
+This estimator is constructed through sample splitting and aggregation.
+For simplicity, assume that there are $n=2Hc$ samples for some positive integer $c$ and that these samples are divided into two equal-sized sets.
+We denote by $\bLambda^{(i)}_{H}$ $(i=1,2)$ the SIR estimates of $\bLambda=\Cov(\bbE[\vX|Y])$ using the $i$-th set of samples.
+Denote by $\wh\bS^{(1)}$ the sample covariance matrix based on the first set of samples.
+Let $\mathcal{L}( s)$ be the collection of all subsets of $[p]$ with cardinality $s$.
 The aggregation estimator $\widehat{\vB}$ is constructed as follows: \begin{itemize} \item[$\mathbf{(i)}$] For each $L \in \mathcal{L}( s)$, let